 Sao Paulo, Brazil

 The largest city in South America, Sao Paulo offers affordable luxury thanks to an advantageous exchange rate for Americans that turns Michelin-star restaurants and shopping on fashionable Oscar Freire Street into bargain experiences.
-Sao Paulo is famously international, from the Japanese sushi in Liberdade and the Italian food in Bela Vista—but you can also get a hearty helping of Brazilian food in at a churrascaria or buffet.
+Sao Paulo is famously international, from the Japanese sushi in Liberdade to the Italian food in Bela Vista—but you can also get a hearty helping of Brazilian food in at a churrascaria or buffet.
 Nearby beaches like Praia Grande are only a couple of hours away for a change of pace on a day trip, but spoiling yourself in Sao Paulo can easily be the main event of your first visit to Brazil.

 Where to Stay: Located in Sao Paulo’s trendy Jardins neighborhood, the high-end Renaissance Sao Paulo Hotel has sprawling views of Sao Paulo’s endless skyline.
 Upgrade to a roomy business suite to lock down a sky-high view, and for added access to a sleek lounge serving unlimited hors d’oeuvres and bar specialties on the top floor.

-If you’ve never heard of the “Venice of China,” Suzhou is about to take over your day dreams.
+If you’ve never heard of the “Venice of China,” be warned: Suzhou is about to take over your day dreams.
 This city of 10 million is accessible via bullet train from Shanghai, but it looks a world away.
 Bridged canals and manicured gardens meld Chinese cultural icons (think temples and pagodas) with Venetian-style waterways.
 Cruise the Suzhou Ancient Grand Canal on a sightseeing ship, or take a rickshaw-style boat ride for a more intimate guided experience.

 Where to Stay: Affordable China is the perfect place to get a lot of luxury for a crazy-affordable hotel.
 Hotel Soul Suzhou has sleek, modern interiors that will break up the pattern of the city’s traditional gardens and architecture for just $50 per night.